ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 <span class="image left small"><img class="p-image" alt="Spring Security" src="/img/spring-ecosystem/spring-security.png"></span>

-Nowadays you can't look anywhere or you read about problems of security failures and the importance of privacy.
+Nowadays you can't look anywhere without reading about problems of security failures and the importance of privacy.
-Spring Security will provide your application with authentication and authorisation.
+Spring Security provides your application with authentication and authorisation.
-It will also protect your application against a hand full of possible attacks.
+It will also protect your application against a handful of possible attacks.
-Spring Security supports a lot of popular authentication protocols and services like OpenID, LDAP, HTTP, … and support is extended through the available third party modules.
+Spring Security supports many popular authentication protocols and services like OpenID, LDAP, HTTP, … and support is extended through the available third party modules.
-The fifth version of Spring Security will add OAuth 2.0.
+The fifth version of Spring Security will add OAuth 2.0 support.

 ## Spring LDAP